rocky-linux/documentation/docs/desktop/gnome/valuta.md

 ## Installation Process

-Go to [Flathub.org](https://flathub.org), type "Valuta" in the search bar and click on **Install**
+1. Go to [Flathub.org](https://flathub.org), type "Valuta" in the search bar and click on **Install**
 ![Screenshot of the Valuta page on the Flathub website.
 There, the blue install button is surrounded by a red square](/images/01_valuta.png)

+2.Copy the manual script in your terminal:
+`flapak install flathub io.github.idevecore.Valuta`

-Then, use the following command to install the app in your terminal `flatpak run io.github.idevecore.Valuta`
+3. Finally, copy the run command and run it in your terminal:
+`flatpak run io.github.idevecore.Valuta`

 ## How to Use